faridfaharaj/Profitable/README.md

 For example:

-- **Limit order** lets you choose prize, but may not execute right away
+- **Limit order** lets you choose price, but may not execute right away

 - **Market order** acts immediatly at the lowest available price